 Tourist areas where you’ll easily find a taxi include Rembrandtplein, the Dam and Leidseplein.
 Look out for the 50 blue signs sprinkled around the city marking taxi stops.

-A good alternative to hailing would be to book a taxi through the phone.
+A good alternative to hailing would be to book a taxi by phoning them.
 They can also help you with fare advice.

-And, warning: at Schiphol Airport, beware of ‘recruiters’ trying to grab your attention.
-They’ll lead you to unlicenced taxi drivers who pay them for the service.
+Warning: at Schiphol Airport, beware of touts trying to grab your attention.
+They may lead you to unlicenced taxi drivers who pay them for the service.

 Taking a taxi in The Netherlands: taxi fares

-How taxi fares are calculated is complicated, but, for a rough idea about the fares, the 30-minute ride between Schiphol Airport and downtown Amsterdam will cost you approximately €45.
+How taxi fares are calculated is complicated, but we’ll give you a rough idea about the fares.
+The 30-minute ride between Schiphol Airport and downtown Amsterdam will cost you approximately €45.